segmentio/segment-docs/connections/destinations/catalog/selligent/index.md

 ## Getting Started

-Once the Segment Connector is integrated with Message Studio, the Segment API shall support receiving Segment’s &quot;Identify&quot; and &quot;Track&quot; event data.
-Message Studio translates these events as follows:</p>
+Once the Segment Connector is integrated with Message Studio, the Segment API shall support receiving Segment’s "Identify" and "Track" event data.
+Message Studio translates these events as follows:

->Identify: add records to an Internal Data Source (IDS)
+- Identify: add records to an Internal Data Source (IDS)

->Track: add records to an Interaction Extension
+- Track: add records to an Interaction Extension

-These records can be used to enhance the targeting and personalization of your email messages within the Message Studio platform.</p>
+These records can be used to enhance the targeting and personalization of your email messages within the Message Studio platform.

 ## Identify

-When you identify a user, we’ll pass that user’s information to Message Studio as a record in the configured Internal Data Source.&nbsp; Since the Internal Data Source schema is flexible, each customer’s destination with Segment will require unique mapping of the Internal Data Source fields.&nbsp;
+When you identify a user, we’ll pass that user’s information to Message Studio as a record in the configured Internal Data Source.
+Since the Internal Data Source schema is flexible, each customer’s destination with Segment will require unique mapping of the Internal Data Source fields.
 Customers should contact their Selligent Relationship Manager so we can work with them to configure the mapping to best meet their needs.

 ### Example Internal Data Source Schema